I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltacknowledgeecp.md

 ## -remarks
 <p>This routine is available in Windows Vista and later. </p>

 <p>The ECP pointed to by the <i>EcpContext</i> parameter is marked as "acknowledged" by this routine.
 This acknowledgment could indicate a number of things, including whether the ECP has been looked at, used, processed, and so on.
-Note that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543321">FltIsEcpAcknowledged</a> routine can be used to determine if a particular ECP has been marked as acknowledged.</p>

-<p>This routine is available in Windows Vista and later. </p>

-<p>The ECP pointed to by the <i>EcpContext</i> parameter is marked as "acknowledged" by this routine.
-This acknowledgment could indicate a number of things, including whether the ECP has been looked at, used, processed, and so on.
-Note that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543321">FltIsEcpAcknowledged</a> routine can be used to determine if a particular ECP has been marked as acknowledged.</p>
+Note that the <a href="..\fltkernel\nf-fltkernel-fltisecpacknowledged.md">FltIsEcpAcknowledged</a> routine can be used to determine if a particular ECP has been marked as acknowledged.</p>

 ## -requirements
 <table>